 If a work site party or parties - an employer, employers, or prime contractor - puts an HS representative or HSC in place when one is not required, they can establish their own processes and rules for the voluntary HSCs or HS representatives.
 The rules about HSCs and HS representatives only apply when those are required under the OHS Act and Code.

-A voluntary HSC can exist alongside, but can't replace, a required HS representative (unless the committee follows legal requirements per Section 14(6) of the OHS Act).
-The HS representative is still responsible to fulfill their core duties.
+A voluntary HSC can exist alongside, but can't replace, a required HS representative.

 Contact us

 OHS Contact Centre